Thomas Handasyd Perkins: Career

 In 1779, he began working, and in 1785, when he turned 21, he became legally entitled to a small bequest that had been left to him by his grandfather, Thomas Handasyd Peck, a Boston merchant who dealt largely in furs and hats.
-Until 1793, Perkins engaged in the slave trade at Cap-Haïtien Haiti.

-In 1785, when China opened the port of Canton to foreign businesses, Perkins became one of the first Boston merchants to engage in the China trade.
+When China opened the port of Canton to foreign businesses in 1785, Perkins became one of the first Boston merchants to engage in the Old China Trade.
 He sailed as supercargo on the Astrea, captain James Magee, owned by Elias Hasket Derby, to Canton in 1789 with a cargo including ginseng, cheese, lard, wine, and iron.
 On the trip back it carried tea and silk cloth.
+During this period, Perkins also traded slaves in Cap‑Français, a port city in the French colony of Saint-Domingue.
+In 1793, he permanently stopped doing business in Saint-Domingue due to the Haitian Revolution.

 In 1815, Perkins and his brother James opened a Mediterranean office to buy Turkish opium for resale in China.
 Perkins was also a major industrial investor within Massachusetts.
 He owned the Granite Railway, the first commercial American railroad, which was built to carry granite from Quincy quarries to Charlestown for construction of the Bunker Hill Monument and other city buildings in Boston.
 He also held significant holdings in the Elliot textile mills in Newton, the mills at Holyoke and Lowell, New England canals and railroads, and lead and iron mines including the Monkton Iron Company in Vergennes, Vermont.
 In addition, Perkins was politically active in the Federalist Party, serving terms as state senator and representative from 1805-1817.
 Additionally, he invested in many of the mills on Lowell, MA including Appleton Mills.